nathanclevenger/blog/programming-with-urls.md

 ```

 And you wouldn't even have to type it yourself, because the web is built on links like: <https://eval.do/1+1>.
 Anyone could simply click on that link, and see results.

+But wouldn't this be limiting?
+How could you compose complex programs?

+Let's assuming you have a large JSON file, like the Northwind database: <https://json.fyi/northwind.json>

+It consists